 The Teacher and Leader Effectiveness Division impacts student achievement by providing programs and resources to enhance teacher and leader effectiveness.

-The Title I and Outreach Programs Division provides technical assistance, resources, and program monitoring of local education agencies to ensure that all children have an opportunity to obtain a high quality education and to achieve proficiency on high academic standards.
+The Federal Programs/Title I and Outreach Programs Division provides technical assistance, resources, and program monitoring of local education agencies to ensure that all children have an opportunity to obtain a high quality education and to achieve proficiency on high academic standards.